 This breakdown is packed with information you will need to know.
 Everything from accepting your event to wrapping up your event will be covered here.
 If you ever have a question about how your event process works, please refer to this information sheet.
 Pay close attention to the detail here; this process will be exceedingly important to know throughout your carrier at Spark Events.

 #ProTip: Save this image to your phone or computer so that you can reference it as a guide.

-3. Sparklancer has 24 hours to accept event - You will be given 24 hours to accept the event before it will be offered to another Sparklancer.
+3. Sparklancer has 24 hours to accept the event. - You will be given 24 hours to accept the event before it will be offered to another Sparklancer.

-6. Sparklancer makes planning call at designated time - Between the 30 day point and the event, you will have a specific day that you must perform a planning call with your client.
+5. Sparklancer makes planning phone call to client 30 days out from event.
+(Receives automated email 30 days out) - At 30 days out from event, you will receive a notification informing you that it is time to make your planning phone call with client.
 If you have been with Spark for a while, this is replacing the planning meeting.
 When you make the planning call, you will go over the clients planning forms and ask them any questions you may have about their event.
-You will make your planning calls on the times listed below.
+You will make your planning calls on the time designated to you.

 It is your responsibility to make these calls to the client on these times.
 Check your clients planning forms in order to determine what time of the day they would like for you to call (e.g. morning, afternoon, evening).

 6. Sparklancer fills out post-meeting form online, immediately after phone call. - After finishing your planning call, you must fill out the post-meeting reflection form.
 It will only take a few minutes, but it's a necessity for the client and the office team.